nishantd/metallics-optimization/README.md

 - Give each team their own directory in which to checkin code.
 - No proprietary code.
 This will be a private repo but at this stage all code is assumed to be public.

+## Desired outcome

-Team should come up with some approximation to the actual application we are trying to build.
+- Team should come up with some approximation to the actual application we are trying to build.
 I.e. The output should be a heat schedule with a suggested scrap mix + a Value-in-use dollar amount.
-We can specify a Value-in-use or leave it to the teams.
+We can specify a Value-in-use function or leave it to the teams.

-Teams try to create modules that will actually exist in the real product (at least in terms of calls between them / APIs).
+- Teams try to create modules that will actually exist in the real product (at least in terms of calls between them / APIs).
+- Teams can create simple text output to stdout.
+They can create a little webapp to give output as a web page.
+They can really do whatever they want.

-The code must run and produce the output based on the data.
+- The code must run and produce the output based on the data.
 We will change the data and see what happens to the output.

 Teams will have 48 hours total from start to finish.
 We can let Dirk judge the winning team - they get lunch from the other team.

-Teams can create simple text output to stdout.
-They can create a little webapp to give output as a web page.
-They can really do whatever they want.